Applications for 2023 are now closed

 Please make sure you are available for the welcome session on Monday 31 July from 6 to 7.30pm AND at least one of the following days and times every week throughout the programme for practicals:

 Please also note that office hours will be available:

 This programme has been designed and created by academics in Computer Science and Interactive Media at the University of York, with contributions, advice and guidance from a number of employers in the tech industry.

 The programme has specifically been designed with graduates from non technical degree backgrounds with little or no knowledge and experience of tech.

 There will be a number of employer and professionals who will be delivering personal development, careers support and some technical content every week.

 A laptop, reliable internet connection and time to progress through the content every week.

-The University is investing in this high quality programme specifically for 2021 and 2020 graduates, who were home students with one or more of these personal circumstances:
+The University is investing in this high quality programme specifically for York graduates and current students, who were home students with one or more of these personal circumstances: